 - No built-in speakers

 OUR TAKE: If you like the LG brand but want something a little more accessible than the 27UN850-W, the LG 32QN600-B may be the monitor for you.
 It’s a well-rounded product with sharp visuals and performance, making it a compelling option for visual editors, coders, and marketers alike.
-It’s missing a few key features (USB ports, speakers), but the quality and size of the screen mean it will easily fill the role of a secondary monitor.
+It’s missing a few key features (USB ports, speakers), but the quality and size of the screen mean it will quickly fill the role of a secondary monitor.

 SUMMARY: If you’re looking to expand your desktop’s workspace, the Sceptre E205W-16003R is an easy, affordable, and reliable monitor to work with.
 The monitor features a 20-inch LED screen, a maximum resolution of 1,600 x 900, a 75Hz refresh rate, and a bezel-free design that maximizes the screen’s usability.
 The I/O ports are in the rear of the monitor and face outward.
 They include two HDMI inputs. a CGA port, and a headphone jack.